kiedtl/finwe/README.md

 high-level language features (such as structs, enums and memory allocators) could be implemented in a constrained environment.

-This project is possibly also the first to implement compiler-enforced stack safety, i.e. using static analysis to catch underflows, overflows, type errors, and so on.
+This project is possibly the first stack-based language to implement compiler-enforced stack safety, i.e. using static analysis to catch underflows, overflows, type errors, and so on.

 Other features include a test harness, memory protection, and generics.